mrange/shader-advent-2024/day-16/README.md

 ## 🛠️ Things to Tinker With 🛠️

 I’ve uploaded [the entire shader on ShaderToy](https://www.shadertoy.com/view/XfcyWH) for you to explore.
+You can also find the complete example at the bottom of this blog.

 To make it easier to deconstruct the shader, I’ve included a few defines that allow you to control its functionality: